duplicity

 URL FORMAT

 Duplicity uses the URL format (as standard as possible) to define data locations.
-The generic format for a URL is:
+Major difference is that the whole host section is optional for some backends.

 Formats of each of the URL schemes follow: